 Children can often count to ten from quite a young age.
 They learn through songs such as ’One, two three, four five, once I caught a fish alive,’ or count steps, sweets or jumps with their parents.
-Learn more about Counting in this blog!
+Play games with Counting in this blog!

 This practice of our number names doesn’t necessarily mean they can identify number quantities or can match numbers to items one by one.
 With practice, however they do.
 Many children then get stuck at this stage.
 They continue to count items one by one up to large quantities, sometimes up to one hundred.
 I have seen GCSE maths exam papers covered in tally marks.
 This is an obvious clue to the candidate’s weak facility in maths, he probably ran out of time in any exam using this method of calculation.
 This kind of student has failed to see the structure of our number system and doesn’t use the shortcut of counting in fives or tens.
 This makes maths laborious and often inaccurate.